prebid/prebid.github.io/adops/adops-general-sbs.md

 For the purposes of this discussion, we’re going to refer to the elements in your ad server that contain the details of the bid, such as the price, priority, and media format, as “line items.”
 Line Items live in a container that we’ll refer to as an "order".
 These elements may have different names in your ad server.

+It will be important to understand how your ad server targets line items at runtime.
+It's not required, but many Prebid publishers set up two parallel sets of line items: one for display ads and one for video ads.
+In this kind of setup, you'll need to consider how the ad server will choose between competing Prebid line items besides the price.
+Some ad servers filter eligible line items by size and some may understand the mediatype.
+If nothing else, you may use the `hb_format` key-value pair to help your ad server differentiate appropriately.

+### Inventory

+Most ad servers will have a step where an 'adunit' is created.
+For Prebid Mobile outstream, you'll want to confirm that the adunit will support a video size with a slightly different dimension, e.g. 300x251v vs 300x250v.
+See the [planning guide](/adops/adops-planning-guide.html#rendering-mobile-outstream-ads) for background on why.

 ### Create Advertisers and Orders

 Ad servers typically work in a hierarchical structure, with advertisers containing orders, which in turn contain line items.
 You need to have your advertisers and orders set up before you can start creating line items and creatives.
 The advertisers you create for Prebid will typically depend on whether you’re sending all bids or only the top price bid to the ad server.